Detailed instructions on how to get to Flamenco Beach in Puerto Rico on a budget.

 If you do rent a vehicle it is $5 to park at Flamenco Beach.

-As you can see, it is complicated to get to Flamenco Beach – but that is part of the adventure of going here!
+As you can see, it is complicated to get to Flamenco Beach in Puerto Rico – but that is part of the adventure of going here!

 And once you set foot on the slice of paradise, it will all be worth it.

-Here is a breakdown of the costs involved in getting to Flamenco Beach for one adult and one child:
+Here is a breakdown of the costs involved in getting to Playa Flamenco Puerto Rico for one adult and one child:

 - Ferry terminal parking: $8